Working to develop music teachers’ skills in the UK

 ‘The Trinity Certificate for Music Educators is exactly what the sector needs, and is enabling our trainees and staff to develop their skills to become even more effective working professionals.
 Trinity have been excellent at offering support and guidance, and have enabled us to develop the course in a way that suits the needs of MEHEM (Music Education Hubs - East Midlands)’

-Ian Marshall, Course Leader - MEHEM (Music Education Hubs East Midlands)
+Ian Marshall, Course Leader - MEHEM (Music Education Hubs East Midlands), 2015

 Trinity’s close working ties with a consortium of six music hubs in the East Midlands proved a great foundation for working together to roll out a workforce development programme leading to the new Trinity Certificate for Music Educators.
-This was the first time that six music hubs in the UK had worked together in this way in order to offer a common teacher development programme.
+This piece from 2015 looks at the first time that six music hubs in the UK worked together in this way in order to offer a common teacher development programme.

 Trinity’s Level 4 Certificate for Music Educators (Trinity CME) was a response to the UK Government’s 2011 National Plan for Music, which recommended that there should be a new qualification for music educators who might be working in and out of schools, in outreach or community projects, and who may not have benefited previously from any formal training.